dbpedia-spotlight/dbpedia-spotlight/README.md

 Take a look at our [Known Uses] (http://dbpedia.org/spotlight/knownuses) page for other examples of how DBpedia Spotlight can be used.
 If you use DBpedia Spotlight in your project, please add a link to http://spotlight.dbpedia.org.
 If you use it in a paper, please use the citation available in the end of this page.

-## Quick Start
+## How to use
 You can try out DBpedia Spotlight through our Web Application or Web Service endpoints.
 The Web Application is a user interface that allows you to enter text in a form and generates an HTML annotated version of the text with links to DBpedia.
-The Web Service endpoints provide programmatic access to the demo, allowing you to retrieve data also in XML or JSON.
-Example calls are displayed below.
+The Web Service endpoints provide programmatic access to the demo, allowing you to retrieve data also in other formats such as XML or JSON.

   * [Web Application](http://spotlight.dbpedia.org/demo/): play with DBpedia Spotlight online.
   * [Web Service](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Web_Service): use our demonstration server in your application.